historical-theology/stthomas/faith-reason-revelation/syllabus.md

 I, Dr. Stephan, will consider anything short of this to be a failure -- most likely mine, but possibly yours.
 This must be a team effort.

-To that end, we have a [Faith, Reason, & Revelation Class Contract](https://www.***) that all of us, myself included, are required to sign by the end of the first week.
+To that end, we have a [Faith, Reason, & Revelation Class Survey & Contract](https://docs.google.com/forms/d/1EHNH6ztqMobRJvAll52tsI72hbdnscsWWuqdm5HjisA/edit?usp=forms_home&ths=true) that all of us, myself included, are required to sign by the end of the first week.

 Above all, note that you are expected:
 1. To do all assigned readings and watch or listen to all assigned lectures every week,
 2. To meet virtually in your study group every week and to upload the results of that meeting on Blackboard, and
-3. To prepare for a video meeting with the instructor (me, Dr. Stephan) every other Thursday (by doing #1 and #2).
+3. [ONLINE] To prepare for a video meeting with the instructor (me, Dr. Stephan) every other Thursday (by doing #1 and #2).
+3. [IN-PERSON] To be prepared for engaging full-group and small group discussions every class meeting (by doing #1 and #2).

-Each week, then, you will follow the following rhythm:
+Each week, then, ONLINE students will follow the following rhythm:

 * Reading and Lectures (Saturday, Monday-Thursday)->
 * Group Meeting (Wednesday or Thursday) ->
 * Instructor Meeting (Friday)

+IN-PERSON students will do all reading and lectures in preparation for class, which will count as both the Group Meetings and the Instructor Meetings.
+IN-PERSON students also will be expected to prepare full-class group presentations every other week.

 ## Class Webpages

 The [class webpage](https://www.coreystephan.com/teaching/faith-reason-revelation), which I (Dr. Stephan) host on my professional website (coreystephan.com/teaching/faith-reason-revelation), will contain:
 * this syllabus,